Foods and Meal in Japan

 Oden stew using many fish processed foods

-Some Processed foods are used as ingredients of the dishes.
+Some traditional Processed foods are used as ingredients of the dishes.

 Tofu is a well-known processed food, and it is made from soy beans.